nithyasri0913/Sentiment-Analysis-of-Tweets/README.md

 ## Notes
 - The script limits fetched tweets to a default count of 200.
 You can adjust this in the `get_tweets` function.
 - Ensure your Twitter Developer account is approved to access the API.

-## License
-This project is open-source and available for use under the MIT License.